onofricamila/TTPS-Ruby/p4/gems/puntosTeoricos.md

 Bundle update

 Update  the gems specified (all gems, if none are specified), ignoring the previously installed gems specified in the Gemfile.lock.
-In  general,  you  should  use  [bundle install(1)][bundle-install]  to  install  the  same  exact  gems  and versions across machines.
+In  general,  you  should  use [bundle-install]  to  install  the  same  exact  gems  and versions across machines.

 You would use bundle update to explicitly update the version of a gem.